fawkeso16/Videogame-ir-searchengine/README.md

 Note: An internet connection is required for the query expansion API.

 The main.py file includes two pre-set methods for testing.
 Comment out the method you do not wish to run.
 Ensure the source code is saved in a folder named Videogame-ir-searchengine.
 If you rename the folder, update the folder variable in config.py.
+And please have the 'videogame' data set in your downloads.

     Method 1
         Uses pre-processed pickle files for quick data access.